OverdriveNGain/story/Story.md

 # Chapter 4: Leadership

-Jeremy was now a team leader.
+Channy was now a team leader.
 It was harder than he thought.
-Steve decided to replicate the bug first.
+Channy decided to replicate the bug first.

 # Chapter 5: Prod Issue